Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Materials and methods

-such that :
+such that:

-The dependency on height $z$ is omitted for simplification, as the height will always be explicitly stated (either $z = 0$, $h / 2$, or $h$).
-The spatial distribution of bacteria $b(y,T)$ and the diffusion coefficient $\mu$ are essential to calculate the chemotactic velocity, and, thus, the chemotactic response of \textit{E. coli}.

-To determine the profile $b(y,T)$, the data were spatially binned in the gradient direction over a band of width $\Delta y$, chosen as $\Delta y = \qty{40}{\um}$ because it is slightly longer than one correlation length of the bacterial trajectories ($l \sim v_s \tau \sim \qty{25}{\um}$).
-The local gradient of $b(y,T)$ is calculated by determining the difference in the bacterial population between the band below $b(y - \Delta y,T)$ and the one above $b(y + \Delta y,T)$ and dividing this difference by the distance between the two bands, which is $2 \Delta y$.
+The diffusive velocity is determined by discretising the "local" gradient of $b(y,T)$.
+Specifically, the "local" gradient is calculated by finding the difference in bacterial population between the stripe below, $b(y - \Delta y, T)$, and the stripe above, $b(y + \Delta y, T)$ (see Fig.~\ref{fig:proc}c).
+This difference is then divided by the distance between the two stripes, which is $2 \Delta y$.
+The diffusive velocity is thus given by:

-The diffusion coefficient $\mu$ is given by $\mu = v_s^2 \tau$~\cite{lovely1975statistical,taktikos2013motility,lauga2020}, where $\tau$ is the characteristic time of the exponential decrease of the velocity correlation functions, and $v_s$ is the swimming velocity defined as $ v_s = \langle \lvert \mathbf{v}_i \cdot \mathbf{e}_y \lvert \rangle_i$, $\langle \cdot \rangle_i$ representing the average calculated across all tracks in a particular film~\cite{Gargasson2025}.
-In SM~\ref{SM1}, we show the swimming velocity and correlation time values obtained for our experiments.
-Neither values seem to be influenced by chemoattractants.
-Practically, the values of the diffusion coefficient $\mu$ have been recalculated for each film.
-This has the advantage of accounting for changes in motility between batches of bacteria.